Stocks and Shares ISA

 You’re a member when you have a Nationwide mortgage, savings or current account.

-The value of your investment can go down as well as up, so you may get back less than you originally invested.
+Investing is a long-term strategy and you should be comfortable with investing for at least 6 years.
+If you decide to invest, remember that the value of your investments can go down as well as up and you may get back less than you originally invested.

 General Investment Account

 There’s no limit on how much you can pay into this account, but any investment return may be taxed.

 We’ve worked with Aegon, our trusted investments provider, to bring you a range of carefully selected funds.